East Budleigh, Devon | Listed Grade II*

 Inside, the gallery across the front end dates from 1719.
 Two others were added in 1836 and are supported on slender cast-iron columns with moulded caps.
 The roof structure is of special interest: the vaulted ceiling rises from a single central post - originally of timber, replaced in the nineteenth century by a cast iron one.
 This in turn has now given way to a stronger modern steel column.
 When the cast-iron post was removed a purse containing coins and other items was found.

-A 16 page History and Guide to this small but fascinating building is avalable, with colour illustrations. £6 including postage.
-Makle cheques payable to 'Historic Chapels Trust' and post to: HCT 55 Alie Street, London E1 8EB
+A 16 page History and Guide to this small but fascinating building is available, with colour illustrations. £5 including postage.
+Make cheques payable to 'Historic Chapels Trust' and post to: HCT 55 Alie Street, London E1 8EB

 A free 2-page guide can be downloaded here.